 - All Non-Student Minors participating in a Program on campus are generally permitted supervised use of the University Facilities identified for that Program.
 The University reserves the right to restrict anyone, including Non-Student Minors, from certain areas or facilities or from utilizing specified equipment.

-B. Pre-High School-Aged Children (children under the age of 14)
+B. Pre-High School-Aged Minors (under the age of 14)

-- All pre-high school-aged children on the campus must be supervised at all times by an Authorized Adult.
+- All pre-high school-aged Minors on the campus must be supervised at all times by an Authorized Adult.

-- Unsupervised or unescorted pre-high school-aged children are prohibited from entering areas such as storage rooms, equipment rooms, training rooms, dressing rooms or shower facilities, courts, fountains, swimming pools, and playing fields.
+- Unsupervised or unescorted pre-high school-aged Minors are prohibited from entering areas such as storage rooms, equipment rooms, training rooms, dressing rooms or shower facilities, courts, fountains, swimming pools, and playing fields.

-- Generally speaking, high school aged-children not participating in a Program on campus may have limited use of University facilities that are open to the public, such as the Student Union, as long as they meet behavioral standards expected of enrolled students and adhere to the reasonable direction of University officials.
+- Generally speaking, high school-aged Minors not participating in a Program on campus may have limited use of University facilities that are open to the public, such as the Student Union, as long as they meet behavioral standards expected of enrolled students and adhere to the reasonable direction of University officials.
 Certain facilities, including J. Murrey Atkins Library, maintain security policies relating to minors that are more restrictive in nature.
-High school-aged children not meeting University community conduct standards for UNC Charlotte students may be directed to leave the campus and/or trespassed from the campus by Police & Public Safety.
+High school-aged Minors not meeting University community conduct standards for UNC Charlotte students may be directed to leave the campus and/or trespassed from the campus by Police & Public Safety.

-- High school-aged children are generally permitted at events and venues on campus that are open to the public.
+- High school-aged Minors are generally permitted at events and venues on campus that are open to the public.
 Examples of such events include athletic contests, musical or dramatic performances, and campus tours.
-The University reserves the right to determine, in its sole discretion, whether selected events or venues are appropriate for unescorted or unsupervised Non-Student Minors.
+The Director of of Risk Management and Insurance shall determine, in the Director's sole discretion, whether selected events or venues are appropriate for unescorted or unsupervised Non-Student Minors.

 IV.
 Programs Involving Non-Student Minors